 Listed below are some of the major characteristics and options of the sports utility bed – but there are many more.

-• Hitches: 5th wheel hitch: ET; Class 4 receiver is standard; Pintle hitches; Suspension pintle hitch; Gooseneck hitch.
+- Hitches: 5th wheel hitch: ET; Class 4 receiver is standard; Pintle hitches; Suspension pintle hitch; Gooseneck hitch.
+A 3″ hitch can be added as well.

-• Electrical Center.
+- Electrical Center.
 Our electrical center is required.
 If you have a truck already converted and wired, we will work with it, but there likely will be an up-charge on wiring some components.
+Typically we pull out what is there and put in our electrical center.

 Drom Box